geekcell/imagekit-bundle/README.md

 - `signed` - Append a signature to your asset's URL.
 - `expires` - Expiration time in seconds; must be set if `signed` is set to `true`.

-If you're using autowiring in your Symfony project, you can then simply typehint `GeekCell\ImagekitBundle\Imagekit\ProviderRegistry` in your services and/or controllers and to inject a registry from which you can retrieve every configured provider by its name.
+If you're using autowiring in your Symfony project, you can then simply typehint `GeekCell\ImagekitBundle\Imagekit\ProviderRegistry` in your services and/or controllers to inject a registry from which you can retrieve every configured provider by its name.

 ```php
 #[AsController]